 Magicians of course incorporate this effect in their routines.
 Even without props and such, it's possible to a degree as people's perceptions can be fooled with much more easily than people believe.

-Cats do this all the time, even when they aren't trying.
+Cats do this all the time, even when they aren't trying as the bodies of all cats are literally designed for stealth thanks to millions of years of evolution, so they do this on pure instinct and is naturally to them as breathing.
 Putting bells on cats is not as effective as people think, since a competent hunter will simply learn to stalk without ringing the bell.
 Highly intelligent cats will simply find a way to remove the bell and/or collar entirely, still without making a sound.

 Azrael of Gaijin Smash fame was once haunted by a Japanese Schoolgirl who would appear out of nowhere, shout "boobs!", then disappear again.